kasireddy353/myblogs/redis/RedisProtocolSpecification.md

 <b>Step4:</b> The same process happens again and agian until all the data is transferred between the machines.

+###File Descriptor

-<b>File Descriptor</b> is just a number that uniquely identifies an open file in the operating system.
+`File Descriptor` is just a number that uniquely identifies an open file in the operating system.
 Surprisingly, every thing is linux is a file including I/O resources, files, directories, sockets etc.

 Ex: Whenever a file is opened, the operating system creates an entry to represent this file and stores its information.
 Each entry is represented by an integer value and this entry is termed as file descriptor.
 These numbers serve as an handle to the underlying machine-specific structure representing an open file, an open socket, or another source or sink of bytes.

 When we think of a file descriptor, we always think that they will be used for files.
 But, that is not true from operating system perspective.
 Logically, the operations performed on other types of resources such as Sockets are similar to the one that are being performed on a file.
 For isntance,  read(), write() and close().
 Hence, everything is called a file descriptor to eliminate confusion.

     Let's understand this with an example.
-Please refer to <b>FileDescriptor.java</b>.
-Run the program which will print <b> ProcessId </b> and <b> File Descriptor Number </b>.
+Please refer to FileDescriptor.java<.
+Run the program which will print ProcessId and File Descriptor Number.
 Once you have both the values, open terminal and run the below command.
                     ----------------
                     lsof | grep java